DavidDuarte22/iOSAlbumList/README.md

 # iOSAlbumList
-Simple Album List using jsonplaceholder.
-Developed for MediaMonks by David Duarte in 48 hs .
+Simple Album List using jsonplaceholder with VIPER-R design pattern